Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/challenge-response.md

 * A slot on the YubiKey must be [configured](#sdk-functionality) with a secret key and encryption algorithm.

-* The application must be able to [send and receive responses](#calculate-challenge-response()) from a YubiKey.
+* The application must be able to [send challenges to and receive responses](#sdk-functionality) from a YubiKey.

 * A copy of the secret key must be shared with the validating party.

-* The validating party must be set up to decrypt responses from the YubiKey, validate them, and pass the result back to the application.
+* The validating party must be able to decrypt responses from the YubiKey, validate them, and pass the result back to the application.

 > [!NOTE]
 > All YubiKey-host communication for challenge-response is done via the [HID communication protocol](xref:OtpHID).
 Therefore, challenge-response authentication will only work when a YubiKey is physically plugged into a host over USB or Lightning.
 Challenges and responses cannot be communicated wirelessly with NFC.

 ## Supported challenge-response algorithms

-The .NET SDK and the YubiKey support the following algorithms for challenge-response:
+The .NET SDK and the YubiKey support the following encryption algorithms for challenge-response:

 * [Yubico OTP](xref:OtpYubicoOtp)

 * HMAC SHA1 as defined in [RFC2104](https://datatracker.ietf.org/doc/html/rfc2104)

 For Yubico OTP challenge-response, the key will receive a 6-byte challenge.
 The YubiKey will then create a 16-byte string by concatenating the challenge with 10 bytes of unique device fields.
 For Yubico OTP challenge-response, these 10 bytes of additional data are not important.
 They are merely added as padding so that the challenge may be encrypted with a 16-byte key using the AES encryption algorithm.
-(AES requires that data be encrypted in blocks of the same size as the encryption key–16 bytes.)
+(AES requires that data be encrypted in blocks of the same size as the encryption key.)

 For HMAC SHA1 challenge-response, the key will receive a challenge of up to 64 bytes in size, which will be encrypted with a 20-byte secret key.

 ## Challenge initiation and authentication

+The challenge-response process works as follows:

 1. The YubiKey is plugged into the host.